helmetjs/helmet/SECURITY.md

 # Security issue reporting & disclosure process

-If you feel you have found a security issue or concern with Helmet, please reach out to the maintainers.
+Please reach out if you think you've found a security issue.

-Contact Evan Hahn at <me@evanhahn.com> or Adam Baldwin at <adam@npmjs.com>.
-Evan Hahn [can also be reached in other ways](https://evanhahn.com/contact).
+Email Evan Hahn at <me@evanhahn.com>, on Signal at [EvanHahn.64](https://signal.me/#eu/vDide_HmUgHnNa0usMXq8oHAA0gnl5dzCqDeHyXhkeIbIiOcPVhCZKXIZteSqoc8), or [in other ways](https://evanhahn.com/contact).

-We will try to communicate in a timely manner and address your concerns.
+My playbook for security issues:

+- Acknowledge and address the concern as soon as possible
+- Issue advisories (CVEs, for example) as needed.
+Public disclosure may be embargoed to give people time to update
+- Consider patching non-current major versions depending on popularity and severity